Osteoarthritis (OA), or degenerative joint disease (DJD), is the most common of the arthritides.

 Osteophytosis - will also be diminished in the setting of osteoporosis.
 Otherwise, sclerosis and osteophytosis should be prominent in DJD.

-Some osteophytes carry eponymous names
+Some osteophytes carry eponymous names such as at the proximal interphalageal joint (Bouchard nodes).

 There are a few exceptions to the classic triad of findings seen in DJD (sclerosis, joint space narrowing, and osteophytes).
 Several joints also exhibit erosions as a manifestation of DJD: the temporomandibular joint, the acromioclavicular joint, the sacroiliac joints, and the symphysis pubis.
 When erosions are seen in one of these joints, DJD must be considered, or inappropriate treatment may be instituted.